VijayEluri/deprecated_sso/README.markdown

-# Dimelo SSO
+# Dimelo SSO (This SSO protocol is deprecated)

-Resources to make Dimelo's SSO integration more easy.
+Resources to make Dimelo's deprecated SSO integration easier.